Shrike: Behaviour

-Shrikes are known for their habit of catching insects and small vertebrates and impaling them on thorns, branches, the spikes on barbed-wire fences, or any available sharp point.
-This helps them to tear the flesh into smaller, more conveniently sized fragments, and serves as a cache so that the shrike can return to the uneaten portions at a later time.
-This same behaviour of impaling insects serves as an adaptation to eating the toxic lubber grasshopper, Romalea microptera.
+Male shrikes are known for their habit of catching insects and small vertebrates and impaling them on thorns, branches, the spikes on barbed-wire fences, or any available sharp point.
+These stores serve as a cache so that the shrike can return to the uneaten portions at a later time.
+The primary function of conspicuously impaling prey on thorny vegetation is however thought to be for males to display their fitness and the quality of the territory held to prospective mates.
+The impaling behaviour increases during the onset of the breeding season.
+Female shrikes have been known to impale prey, but primarily to assist in dismembering prey.
+This behaviour may also serve secondarily as an adaptation to eating the toxic lubber grasshopper, Romalea microptera.
 The bird waits 1–2 days for the toxins within the grasshopper to degrade before eating it.

 Loggerhead shrikes kill vertebrates by using their beaks to grab or pierce the neck and violently shake their prey.

 Shrikes are territorial, and these territories are defended from other pairs.
 In migratory species, a breeding territory is defended in the breeding grounds and a smaller feeding territory is established during migration and in the wintering grounds.
 Where several species of shrikes exist together, competition for territories can be intense.

 Shrikes make regular use of exposed perch sites, where they adopt a conspicuous upright stance.
 These sites are used to watch for prey and to advertise their presence to rivals.

+Shrikes vocally imitate their prey to lure them for capture.
+In 1575, this was noted by the English poet George Turberville.She will stand at perch upon some tree or poste, and there make an exceedingly lamentable crye ...
+All to make other fowles to thinke that she is very much distressed ... whereupon the credulous sellie birds do flocke together at her call.
+If any happen to approach near her, she ... ceazeth on them, and devoureth them (ungrateful subtill fowle).